 You can also change your definition of fun.
 Maybe instead of hiring a babysitter and going out every weekend, you can spend every other weekend at home watching a movie and cooking a meal to enjoy together.

-Other ideas include lowering the temperature of your water heater, especially since most are too high anyway.
+Other ideas include lowering the temperature of your water heater, especially when the temperature outside is too high anyway.
+Well, remember that the bill can still be high if the heater has become faulty.
+To keep it in check, make sure to give the water heater repair in Palm Beach Gardens, FL, or wherever you live for that matter.
 Also, use water from washing fruits or vegetables to water your indoor or outdoor plants instead of using fresh water.

 With some perseverance and research, you’ll find that there are plenty of ways to meet your long-term goals without having to make more money.